wssimms/gssquared/Docs/DevelopLog.md

 This moves loop inside the render function, saving a bunch of function calls.
 Also makes the API for a display handler consistent across all display types.

+of course, it wasn't a bug - I had a brief exchange with the SDL lead dev and he pointed out I needed to do SDL_RenderClear() every single frame.
+This is part of the GPU voodoo I don't have experience with.
+But now I do!
+A little anyway.

+## Jan 22, 2025

+There are SDL variables that can make the drawing even blurrier.
+Experiment with them.

+For the color-stretch mode, I'd say, if I draw a color dot and two dots to the left is the same color, fill in the middle dot with same color.
+I am also not sure about the drawing the white dot algorithm as it is.
+Review it and compare to other examples.

+Hi-res tweaks.
+"Composite" mode is drawing too many pixels I think.
+Instead of 2 pixels (4 dots) maybe do 1.5 pixels (3 dots)? letters like lowercase 'm' are completely filled in, and that's not quite right..

+So I'm trying the Introducing the Apple II disk.
+It said it was iie only. it's running on my II+-ish. it understands lowercase, but, they are reversed. shift-letter gives me lowercase. letter gives me uppercase.
+I bet that's because my keyboard routines are not converting to uppercase when I am holding shift.
+That's funny. up and down arrow don't work because I never mapped them.
+Can't play the rabbit game then!

+## Jan 23, 2025

+To get sound working on the Linux build: install libasound2-dev libpulse-dev and doing a cmake reconfigure.
+Works great with the $15 USB speaker I bought.
+That's just crazy, and fun.
+I remember how expensive sound cards used to be.
+And that didn't even include the speakers.

+Experimenting with window resizing.
+I have it constraining size to the correct aspect ratio, and, modifying the scale factor in the renderer to match.
+Now test full screen mode.
+We'll toggle that based on the F3 key since I already have F11 used for something else.

+I think there is a bug in the lo-res code now where on switching to lo-res mode it's not dirtying the lines to force a redraw.
+At least, my lo-res apple is not being drawn on boot of some of these disks.
+Ah, it was a change in the code that reacts to writes to text memory.
+I "optimized" it to only do text updates in lower portion when in graphics mode.
+But needed to also check to hi-res mode.

+Full screen mode works but it allows use of the wrong aspect ratio.
+I think in fullscreen mode we need to force the scale to match aspect ratio, then center content inside the fullscreen window.

+[ ] in game code, window_width and height need to read the actual window size, or, use some other method to constrain the mouse movement.